DaneTheory/game-on/README.md

 --------

 ### Find matches in your city
-Football94 connects you with the players in your city and allows you to find, organize and share matches effortlessly.
+Football connects you with the players in your city and allows you to find, organize and share matches effortlessly.

 > ![Logo](http://i41.tinypic.com/295wmqq.jpg)